orbitdb/field-manual/01_Tutorial/01_Basics.md

 ### What else happened, in Node.js?

 You will see some activity inside your project's `orbitdb/` folder.
 Type the `ls` command from the console:
-> **Note to the authors of this tutorial:** Are you sure that these informations haven't moved elsewhere? in `orbitdb/` I see nothing else there than the first folder `Qm...`
+> **Note to the authors of this tutorial:** Are you sure that these informations haven't moved elsewhere? in `orbitdb/` on my disk I see nothing else there than the first folder `Qm...`

 ```bash
 $ ls orbitdb/